-- Win XP: Choose Start→My Documents. - Win Vista: Choose Start→Documents.

-- 7. Double-click the student files icon on your Desktop.
+- Win XP: Choose Start→My Documents. - Win Vista: Choose Start→Documents. - Win 7: Choose Start→Documents. - 7.
+Double-click the student files icon in your (My) Documents folder.
 Windows may ask if you wish to run the software.
 This confirmation helps protect your computer from viruses.
 In this case, you know the file is safe. - 8.
-Choose Run if Windows asks you if you are sure you want to run this software, otherwise continue with step 10.
-A prompt appears, telling you where the student exercise files will be unzipped. - 9.
+If you are using Win XP or Win Vista, choose Run if Windows asks you if you are sure you want to run this software.
+If you are using Win 7, skip to the next step. - 9.
+Click OK in the Unzipping Student Exercise Files confirmation dialog box. - 10.
+Take note of the folder named in the Unzip to Folder box.
+You will need to know this folder name later, as this is where your student exercise files will be located within your USB flash drive. - 11.
 Click the Unzip button.
 The self-extracting archive unzips all of the student exercise files for this book into the new folder.
-This should take less than one minute to complete. - 10.
-Click OK to acknowledge the successful unzip process. - 11.
+This should take less than one minute to complete. - 12.
+Click OK to acknowledge the successful unzip process. - 13.
 Click the Close button to close the self-extractor window.
 All of the files necessary to use this book are now unzipped to your file storage location.
-They are located in a new folder with your book name.
+They are located in a new folder with the name you noted in step 10.